Europe shares pause after best start of year in decades

 * 'Capitulation of shorts' could fuel rally -Mirabaud's Plassard

-Shares in Airbus were up 6.6 percent after it posted a sharp rise in operating earnings.
-The rise represented a gain in market value of over 2.5 billion euros ($2.8 billion), roughly the price of six A380 superjumbos.
+Shares in Airbus were up 6.1 percent, representing a gain in market value of 2.5 billion euros ($2.8 billion), roughly the price of six A380 superjumbos.

-Shares in International Airlines Group rose 2.7 percent after the owner of British Airways upgraded its 2015 profit forecast by more than 20 percent, after reporting a 81 percent jump in profit last year as oil prices tumbled.
+Shares in International Airlines Group surged 4.4 percent after the owner of British Airways upgraded its 2015 profit forecast by more than 20 percent, after reporting a 81 percent jump in profit last year as oil prices tumbled.

 The 50 percent drop in crude prices since mid-2014 has greatly reduced input costs for airlines overall, as jet fuel accounts for around a third of the sector's operating costs.